Rohan Marley

 Rohan Anthony Marley (born 19 May 1972) is a Jamaican businessman and former football player.
-He is the son of reggae artist Bob Marley, and the father of Zion Marley, model Selah Marley, reggae artist YG Marley, and former American football player Nico Marley.
+He is the son of reggae artist Bob Marley, and the father of model Selah Marley, reggae artist YG Marley, and former American football player Nico Marley.

 Early life and education

-Marley was born in Kingston, Jamaica, on 19 May 1972.
+Rohan was born in Kingston, Jamaica, on 19 May 1972.
 He was born out of wedlock from an affair that his father had with sixteen-year-old Janet Hunt during his marriage to singer Rita Marley.
 Rohan Marley went to live with his mother Janet on and off from the age of four until moving to live with his paternal grandmother Cedella Booker after his father died of cancer in Miami in 1981.

 He attended Miami Palmetto Senior High School in Pinecrest, Florida, where he graduated in 1991.
 He then attended the University of Miami School of Business at the University of Miami in Coral Gables, Florida, where he played linebacker for the University of Miami football team.
 In the 1993 season, Marley led the Hurricanes' defense with 95 tackles.

 Career

-After his college football career at the University of Miami, Marley entered the Canadian Football League, where he played seven games for the Ottawa Rough Riders during the 1995 season.

-In 2009, he co-founded Marley Coffee, an organic coffee plantation and sustainable farming business in Jamaica's Blue Mountains, although the majority of coffee sourced through Marley Coffee is from Ethiopia.
-The business is run on a 52-acre estate in Portland Parish.
-In 2011, Marley Coffee went public under the name Jammin Java (OTC:JAMN).

-In January 2011, Marley advertised a new 'House of Marley' range of eco-friendly headphones at the Consumer Electronics Show in Las Vegas, Nevada.
-The range has since expanded and now produces headphones and speakers as well as turntables.

-Marley also helps run his family's charitable organization, 1Love, as well as the Tuff Gong clothing company.
+The Rastapreneur

+Rohan Marley has spent two decades translating legacy into action, building businesses across cannabis, coffee, hospitality, and lifestyle that carry his father Bob Marley's message of unity, empowerment, and hope into new industries.
+That range is exactly what makes him a distinctive voice: few people move as fluidly between boardrooms, dispensary launches, coffee farms, and cultural stages as Rohan does.

+Guided by the Rastafari principle that "it's not who you are but how you are," Rohan built his career on self-actualization, purpose, and alignment — ideas he applies as readily to entrepreneurship as to identity, wellness, and community.
+He's built and scaled Marley Coffee from a 52-acre Blue Mountains estate into an international brand, developed RoMarley Beachhouse as a wellness-driven hospitality concept, and most recently launched Lion Order — his cannabis lifestyle brand, as a founding partner within ACE Venture's New York cannabis platform in April 2026, alongside cultural anchors like Kareem "Biggs" Burke and Gee Roberson.